accetto/headless-coding-g3/docker/xfce-postman/README.md

 ### Version sticker

-Version sticker serves multiple purposes that are closer described in the [sibling Wiki][sibling-wiki].
+Version sticker serves multiple purposes that are closer described in the [sibling Wiki][sibling-wiki-version-stickers].
 Note that the usage of the version sticker has changed between the generations of images.

 The **short version sticker value** describes the version of the image and it is persisted in its **label** during the build-time.
 It is also shown as its **badge** in the README file.